Immunocore/FindPeptideOrthologs/README.md

-# Script to identify peptide orthologs in human genome based on BLOSUM
+# Find Peptide Orthologs

-# similarity and minimum number of mismatches
+Script to identify peptide orthologs in human genome based on BLOSUM similarity and minimum number of mismatches

 ## Summary